What happens if a drug you take is not on the Formulary (drug list) or is listed as restricted in some way (such as needing Prior Authorization)?

-To be eligible, you must meet the two requirements below:
+To be eligible for a Transition Fill, you must meet the two requirements below:

 - the drug you have been taking is no longer on the plan’s Formulary (drug list) OR